Bose QuietComfort Headphones vs Audio-Technica ATH-M50xBT2 (Black)

 Which one is better?

-The Bose QuietComfort Headphones is the better buy for most people - its Active Noise Cancelling crushes the Audio-Technica ATH-M50xBT2 (Black).
-That said, grab the ATH-M50xBT2 if you need exceptional battery life - it lasts 50 hours compared to the QC45's 24 hours.
+The Bose QuietComfort Headphones is the better buy for most people - its Active Noise Cancelling feature crushes the Audio-Technica ATH-M50xBT2 (Black).

 Who should buy each?

-Choose the Audio-Technica ATH-M50xBT2 (Black) if: you need up to 50 hours of battery life, enjoy high-resolution audio, or prioritize seamless device switching.
+Choose the Audio-Technica ATH-M50xBT2 (Black) if: you need up to 50 hours of battery life, you enjoy high-resolution audio, or you want to save money.

 Conclusion